skienzmatishun/rippreport/content/p/moore-of-the-chucky-cheeze-and-jack-burrell-show/index.md

 ---
-title: "MOORE OF THE CHUCKY CHEEZE AND JACK BURRELL SHOW"
+title: MOORE OF THE CHUCKY CHEEZE AND JACK BURRELL SHOW
 date: 2017-12-24
-thumbnail: "img/moore-of-the-chucky-cheeze-and-jack-burrell-show.jpg"
+thumbnail: img/moore-of-the-chucky-cheeze-and-jack-burrell-show.jpg
 categories:
 - saturday-special
 tags:
 - burrell
 - chucky
 - kant
 - moore
 - pittman
 authors:
 - ripp-report
+alttags: "Chucky doll riding a bucking horse labeled #MeToo, symbolizing attempts to discredit Fairhopes mayor in an ongoing dispute"
 ---
 We are talking super stupid, I mean extraordinary ignorance.
 But I get it, it is part of the moore factor, little m deliberate, the people that will believe fiction for truth.

 {{< socialpreview url="https://rippreport.com/p/fauxhope-party-before-country-or-city/" >}}